mad-lab-fau/gaitmap/Contribution-Guide.md

     def detect_hs(self: Type[T], data: np.ndarray) -> T:
         """Example of secondary action function.

-        This allows the user to have full control of what he/she wants to do.
+        This allows users to have full control of what they wants to do.

         Parameters